-- General Chemistry (★6)
+- 1. General Chemistry (★6)

-- Organic Chemistry (★6)
+- 2. Organic Chemistry (★6)

-- Biology(★6) (3)
+- 3. Biology(★6)

-- (4) Physics (★6)
+- 4. Physics (★6)

-- (5) English (★6)
+- 5. English (★6)

-- (6) Statistics (★3)
+- 6. Statistics (★3)

-- (7) Introductory Biochemistry (★3)
+- 7. Introductory Biochemistry (★3)

-The requirements can be met in various patterns in different faculties Students are urged to take the program that they find most interesting and that will still give them these prerequisites.
+The requirements can be met in various patterns in different faculties.
+Students are urged to take the program that they find most interesting and that will still give them these prerequisites.

-Applicants having sequential high school background courses in English Language Arts 30-1, Biology 30, Chemistry 30, Pure Mathematics 30 or Mathematics 30-1, and Physics 30 will best be prepared to succeed in the twoyear predental program.
+Applicants having sequential high school background courses in English Language Arts 30-1, Biology 30, Chemistry 30, Mathematics 30-1, and Physics 30 will best be prepared to succeed in the two-year predental program.

 Dental Aptitude Test: Each applicant will be required to take the Canadian Dental Association Dental Aptitude Test.
-The dental aptitude test is an important component in the selection process and must have been written within the last
+The dental aptitude test is an important component in the selection process and must have been written within the last five years.